MileHacker Logo

 Gender & LGBTQ+ Information

 China is a generally conservative society.
-Public displays of affection are rare for heterosexual couples and even more so for LGBTQ+ individuals.
+Public displays of affection are rare for heterosexual couples and yet more so for INDIVIDUALS from the lgbtq+ community.

 Social Norms